antoinedanion/Houdini-Auto-Compile-Block/README.md

 > Houdini Auto Compile Block should work in Linux/macOS, however this has not been tested yet and is not officially supported.
 >
 > Houdini Auto Compile Block should work in some previous versions of Houdini, however this has not been tested yet and is not officially supported.

+## Issues

+If you are experiencing any issue, please create a [bug report](https://github.com/antoinedanion/Houdini-Auto-Compile-Block/issues/new?template=bug_report.md).

+Known issues are listed [here](https://github.com/antoinedanion/Houdini-Auto-Compile-Block/issues).

 ## Changelog